Independent Study (PSYC 485)

 - Research interests: Developmental Psychopathology, Infant/toddler Emotion Regulation, Parent-child interactions.

-- Important Resources: The Emotion Regulation & Temperament Laboratory site, which includes a section dedicated to describing possible research experiences available to undergraduate students.
+- Important Resources: The Emotion Regulation and Temperament Laboratory site, which includes a section dedicated to describing possible research experiences available to undergraduate students.

 - Office/Lab: PM 363/PM 1